CorvetteCole/GotoSleep/README.md

 -Add prompt to rate the app after it has been opened like 15 times or something

+-Make edit bedtime button disappear after returning from settings for the first time

 Next Major Version Features: